SJSUFall2019-CMPE272/Eventify/README.md

 * Akshit Ahuja - Data Modelling, Lead Generation APIs, LinkedIn API (Tentative- due to privacy policy)
 * Ayushman Mittal - All backend APIs for the application
 * Chaitanya Naik - All frontend related tasks for web application (for Organizers)
-* Naman Agrawal - All frontend related tasks for mobile application (for Attendees), Push Notifications with speaker details
+* Naman Agrawal - All frontend related tasks for mobile application (for Attendees), Push Notifications with speaker details ,Dockerization and cloud deployement

 # Design Thinking
 ## Personas